adifeb/AI-SOC-CoPilot/SPECIFICATION.md

 ---

-## 1. Problem Statement

-Security Operations Center (SOC) analysts are flooded with raw log data from many systems — endpoints, servers, web applications — each in a different format.
-Turning that noise into an understanding of *what happened*, *how bad it is*, and *what to do next* is slow, manual, and expertise-heavy.

 **AI SOC CoPilot** is a command-line tool that automates the first-pass triage of a security incident.
-It ingests heterogeneous security logs, groups them into alerts, uses a Large Language Model (LLM) to reason about the activity, maps it to the MITRE ATT&CK framework, assesses the threat, recommends triage actions, and produces a professional incident report — entirely on a local model with no external API and no cost.
+It ingests security logs, groups them into alerts, uses a Large Language Model (LLM) to reason about the activity,maps it to the MITRE ATT&CK framework, assesses the threat, recommends triage actions, and produces a professional incident report — entirely on a local model with no external API and no cost.

 ---

-## 2. Goals and Non-Goals
+## 1. Goals

-### 2.1 Goals (in scope)

 - Ingest sample security logs from multiple formats (Windows Event Logs, Linux syslog, Apache access logs).